 D. The eviction is being carried out illegally–for example, the landlord is shutting off your power;

 E. You paid your rent in full prior to the 3-day notice to pay rent or quit expiring;

-F. The landlord did not maintain a habitable premises;
+F. The property owner did not maintain habitable premises;

-G. The landlord did not follow proper covid-19 eviction laws;
+G. The property owner did not follow proper covid-19 eviction laws;

-H. The landlord’s stated reason for eviction is a lie and they are really evicting you for an unlawful purpose
+H. The property owner stated reason for eviction is a lie and they are really evicting you for an unlawful purpose

-I. The landlord changed or cancelled the 3-day notice;
+I. The landlord changed or canceled the 3-day notice;

 J. The landlord accepted rental money after the 3-day notice;